The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

-A laser ablation aerosol particle ToF mass spectrometer (LAAPTOF) is used in \cite{Shen19} to investigate single aerosol particles.
-During the experiments seven major particle classes have been identified.
+A laser ablation aerosol particle ToF mass spectrometer (LAAPTOF) used to investigate single aerosol particles is described in \cite{Shen19}.
+During the experiments seven major particle classes are identified.
 As an outcome of the precise particle identification and well-characterized overall detection efficiency (ODE) characteristic to this instrument, particle similitude can be conveyed into corrected number and mass fractions without requiring a reference instrument.
-An aerosol mass spectrometer (AMS) was also used, where the two MS exhibit good correlation regarding total mass for more than 85 \% of the measurement time, which represents a trace that non-refractory species measured by AMS may originate from particles consisting of internally mixed non-refractory and refractory components.
-The paper reports on finding specific relationships between LAAPTOF ion intensities and AMS mass concentrations for non-refractory compounds, for particular measurement periods \cite{Shen19}.
-The approach used enables the non-refractory compounds measured by AMS to be assigned to different particle classes.
+An aerosol mass spectrometer (AMS) is also used, where the two MS exhibit good correlation regarding total mass for more than 85 \% of the measurement time, which represents a trace that non-refractory species measured by AMS may originate from particles consisting of internally mixed non-refractory and refractory components.
+The paper also reports on finding specific relationships between LAAPTOF ion intensities and AMS mass concentrations, for non-refractory compounds and particular measurement periods \cite{Shen19}.
+The approach used enables assignment of non-refractory compounds (measured by AMS) to different particle classes.